-Likewise, we have expectations of endorsed candidates.
+Likewise, we have expectations of prospective endorsed candidates.
 You must:

 - Pledge not to take corporate, real-estate, fossil fuel, or police union donations.

-- Use their office to draw attention to issues affecting the multi-racial working class in Los Angeles County and California.
+- Use your office to draw attention to issues affecting the multi-racial working class in Los Angeles County and California.

 - Commit to advancing and fighting for universal programs that benefit everyone, paid for by taxing the rich and recapturing the wealth generated by workers.